 You can pick between three classes: Man, God, and Demon.
 This will determine your leader.
 As you progress through quests you can acquire attribute points to raise stamina, attack, and defense.
-On your quests you will acquire coin which is applied toward enhancing cards.
+On your quests, you will acquire coin which is applied toward enhancing cards.
 Think of this as your strongest ones eating smaller ones to level up.
-Every so often you will be able to evolve you card once it gets to a high enough level.
-Quests are pretty boring and straight forward because you just press enter through all the screens.
+Every so often you will be able to evolve your card once it gets to a high enough level.
+Quests are pretty boring and straightforward because you just press enter through all the screens.
 There’s no map, no deciding, no thinking at all.
 Each card just shows defense and attack power so there are no special moves that make the cards unique.
 The only thing unique about them is the beautiful art.

 The game is addictive because of how simple it is and is a good time waster.
 It’s fun to get the cool looking cards and battle people online, but really it’s all rock-paper-scissors.
-I really wanted to see each card with unique attacks, and some sort of back story to the whole universe which there is none.
-Bland menus, no sound, and just an overall tap-fest is not what I call a great card collecting game.
+I really wanted to see each card with unique attacks, and some sort of backstory to the whole universe which there is none.
+Bland menus, no sound, and just an overall tap-fest are not what I call a great card collecting game.
 Download this for free and enjoy, but I wouldn’t spend a single penny out of my pocket on this.